REGISTERED STUDENT ORGANIZATIONS

 Description: The Tech Club is the oldest club on campus.
-It is open to any KCC student with an interest in science and technology professions.
+It is open to any KCC student with an interest in the science and technology professions.
 The club strives to increase student awareness by highlighting the need for technicians to stay up to date on current advancements in technology.

 True Life Christian Fellowship

 Advisor: Pernell Gibson, [email protected]

 Description: The student-run True Life Christian Fellowship club is nondenominational and open to all students.
 Bible studies, speakers, and other activities are used to enhance students’ spiritual development.